johnsdean/git-practice/translatorsHowTo.md

 ## Special Cases to Look For

 - If a value has the two-character sequence \\" in it, do not change it.
 The \\" thing is an escape sequence, and it’s how the value can display the quote (") character.
-For example, in the above Spanish translation file line, note this embedded text: completo de \\"Importer of Record\\".
+For example, in the above Spanish translation file line, note this embedded text: completo de \\"importador del registro\\".
 If you delete the backslash that appears after "de ", then the subsequent quote will indicate the end of the value (remember that a value always ends with a quote), and that would lead to a JSON syntax error.
 Same problem if you delete the backslash that appears after "Record".
 So do not delete the backslashes! 😊

 - Do not modify comment lines.
 Here’s an example comment line:
 ```json